kubeflow/manifests/proposals/20220926-contrib-component-guidelines.md

    dependencies
 4. There must be an `UPGRADE.md` file that documents any instructions users need to follow when applying manifests of a newer version
+5. There needs to be sufficient work on testing
+    * There must be a script file [python, bash etc] that vefiries the component is working as expected.
+This can be something very simple, like submitting a CustomResource and waiting for it to become Ready
+    * The maintainers will need to work with the leads of Manifests WG to ensure there's some basic automation in place that will be running the above script(s)

 At this point we don't want to provide too much of a strict structure for the README.
 Developers are free to expose any other information in the README that